spraakbanken/sparv-pipeline/README.md

 Storage](https://git-lfs.github.com/) installed (`apt install git-lfs`).
 Some files will not be downloaded correctly otherwise.

-We recommend that you set up a virtual environment and install the dependencies (including the dev dependencies) listed in `setup.py`:
+Install the dependencies, including the dev dependencies.
+We recommend that you first set up a virtual environment:

 ```
 python3 -m venv venv